IAmScRay/allora_offchain_node_py/README.md

 ## What is this? 🧐
 This repo contains a Python implementation of an offchain worker node for Allora Network.
 There is an official Go implementation [here](https://github.com/allora-network/allora-offchain-node) that has a lot of customization and versatility, and it can run a reputer too, but after speaking with ML devs who want to run a model that contributes to the network, they have had tough times deploying and running worker nodes.

-Since this project consists of worker implenetation only, it has the easiest setup possible when you want to start contributing to the collective intelligence Allora is all about right away.
+Since this project consists of worker implementation only, it has the easiest setup possible when you want to start contributing to the collective intelligence Allora is all about right away.

 ## How do I configure this thing? 🤔
 There is `config.json` in this repo that is used for configuration.
 It looks like this: